gemini-hlsw/lucuma-sso/README.md

 #### Guest Login

 - Post to `/api/v1/auth-as-guest`
-  - The response will be `201 Created` and the body will contain a JWT.
-An http-only refresh cookie will be set.
+  - The response will be `201 Created`.
+  - The body will contain a JWT.
+  - An http-only refresh cookie will be set.
   - Continue with **Normal Operation** below.

 #### ORCID Login

 - Perform a client-side redirect to `/auth/v1/stage1?state=APP_URI`
   - On success the user will be redirected to `APP_URI`.
+    - An http-only refresh cookie will be set.
     - Continue with **Initialization** above.

 ### Normal Operation

 - Store the JWT in a variable and pass it to all API requests in the header as `Authorization: Bearer <jwt>`.
 - Decode the JWT body as a `lucuma.core.model.User`.
+A circe codec is provided by the `lucuma-sso-frontend-client` artifact.
 - If the user has insufficient privileges to view the application, there are three possibilities that should be presented.
-    - If the user is currently a Guest, allow the user to upgrade their guest account (**ORCID Login** above).
+    - If the user is currently a Guest
+      - allow the user to upgrade their guest account (**ORCID Login** above).
-    - If the user has other roles that _are_ sufficient (via the `otherRoles` member on `StandardUser`) provide a menu that allows the user to select one of these roles and continue with **Set Role** below.
+    - If the user has other roles that _are_ sufficient (via the `otherRoles` member on `StandardUser`)
+      - Provide a menu that allows the user to select one of these roles
+      - Continue with **Set Role** below.
     - Offer the option to log out.
-Continue with **Log Out** below.
+      - Continue with **Log Out** below.
 - Display a user menu with the user's `displayName` shown.
   - If the user is a guest, offer an option to log in via ORCID.
   - If the user is a standard user, offer the option to change role.